wuga214/NCE_Projected_LRec/Readme.md

 Note: reproduce this result is easy, but you need to tune the hyperparameter alpha to see the improvement, since for even same dataset, the split of the dataset could cause huge difference of the hyper-parameter requirement.
 We suggest to use 50% of the training data to train and validation on the others.
-We also suggest to sue small alpha in order to avoid poor generalization issue.
+We also suggest to apply small alpha in order to avoid poor generalization issue.

 ```